nf-core/smrnaseq/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Conda) - see below.
-When using Biocontainers, most of these software packaging methods pull Docker containers from quay.io e.g [FastQC](https://quay.io/repository/biocontainers/fastqc) except for Singularity which directly downloads Singularity images via https hosted by the [Galaxy project](https://depot.galaxyproject.org/singularity/) and Conda which downloads and installs software locally from [Bioconda](https://bioconda.github.io/).
+Several generic profiles are bundled with the pipeline.
+Different profiles instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Conda) - see below.
+When using Biocontainers, most of these software packaging methods pull Docker containers from `quay.io`, e.g [FastQC](https://quay.io/repository/biocontainers/fastqc).
+The Singularity profile directly downloads Singularity images via HTTPS hosted by the [Galaxy project](https://depot.galaxyproject.org/singularity/), while the Conda profile downloads and installs software locally from [Bioconda](https://bioconda.github.io/).

 > We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.